Yasintha8/business-consultation-website/README.md

 <h1>Business Consultation Website</h1>

-This is a React-based website for a business consultation company.
+This is a <b>React-based</b> website for a business consultation company.

 ## Features
 - Responsive design